dmitrip/PML/README.md

 ## Performance plots

+For a more extensive performance evaluation see the paper [Pavlichin, Jiao, and Weissman 2017].

 Root mean squared error (RMSE) in estimating entropy (unknown support set size) and and L₁ distance from the uniform ditribution (known support set size).
 The true support set for the uniform and mixture of 2 uniforms distributions is 10^4, where the mixture of 2 uniforms puts half its mass on the first 20% of symbols, and the other half on the remaining 80% of symbols.
 The geometric distribution has mean 10^4.

 + `MLE` is the "naive" empirical distribution plug-in estimator